 Add the cottage cheese, 1/4 teaspoon salt, 1/8 teaspoon pepper, and the roasted garlic to a food processor.
 Process until it reaches your desired consistency (I like it pureed, but with a little texture instead of completely smooth), scraping down the sides as necessary.
 Add the chives and pulse a couple times to combine.

 You can serve it immediately, or refrigerate for up to 5 days because it’s even more delicious after it sits for a couple days and the flavors blend.

 This healthy cottage cheese dip recipe keeps well.
 It’s actually even more delicious the day after you make it because the flavors have had the chance to blend!

 You can store it covered in the fridge for up to 5 days.

 What Can You Use Cottage Cheese Dip For?

-- Serve it as a dip with crackers, chips, pretzels, or carrot and celery sticks.
+- Serve it as an appetizer dip with veggies, crackers, chips, or pretzels.
+It’s delicious with carrot and celery sticks!

-- As a condiment on sandwiches, burgers, or tacos.
+- As a condiment spread on sandwiches, burgers, or tacos.

 - Instead of salad dressing.

 - Make it into pasta sauce – just toss with warm pasta and a drizzle of olive oil.